 Address: 555 W. Temple Street

 Features: A contemporary cathedral designed with virtually no right angles, this building breaks the mold of the classic European cathedral of the Middle Ages.
-As the third largest cathedral in the world, the significance of this building is tied to more than just its architecture; it’s the seat of the Catholic Archdiocese of Los Angeles, serves more than 4 million Catholic worshipers and is the site of the Archbishop’s major liturgies.
+As the third largest cathedral in the world, this building is tied to more than just its architecture.
+It’s the seat of the Catholic Archdiocese of Los Angeles, serving more than 4 million Catholic worshipers and is the site of the Archbishop’s major liturgies.
 The exterior is sand-colored concrete, with an interior lit during the day by sunlight shining through thousands of alabaster panels.
 The large bronze doors by sculptor Robert Graham, the tapestries by artist John Nava and other works of art complete the building, making it well worth close inspection.

 Architect: Henry Cobb